SpaceVim/SpaceVim/docs/documentation.md

 `SPC t m T` | toggle the mode line itself
 `SPC t m v` | toggle the version control info

+**Powerline font installation:**

+By defalut SpaceVim use  [DejaVu Sans Mono for Powerline](https://github.com/powerline/fonts/tree/master/DejaVuSansMono), to make statusline render correctly, you need to install the font.

+**syntax checking integration:**

+When syntax checking minor mode is enabled, a new element appears showing the number of errors, warnings.

+syntax checking integration in statusline.

+**Search status integration:**

+Search status shows the number of occurrence when performing a search via `/`.
+SpaceVim integrates nicely the search status by displaying it temporarily when n or N are being pressed.
+See the 5/6 segment on the screenshot below.

+_Anzu integration in mode-line_

 **Battery status integration:**

-__acpi__ displays the percentage of total charge of the battery as well as the time remaining to charge or discharge completely the battery.
+_acpi_ displays the percentage of total charge of the battery as well as the time remaining to charge or discharge completely the battery.

 A color code is used for the battery status: